 Citizens Lead the Way as Communities Prepare for Climate Change Impacts

-Tools help local leaders face environmental and economic challenges, thanks to the South Slough Research Reserve and other partners.
+The Takeaway: Tools help local leaders face environmental and economic challenges, thanks to the South Slough Research Reserve and other partners.

 The South Slough National Estuarine Research Reserve and the Coos Watershed Association received two grants (totaling $765,918) to help nearby communities prepare for climate change.
 A collaborative group representing conservation and development interests, the Partnership for Coastal Watersheds, was formed.
 The partnership developed information tools for local leaders to use when facing community economic and environmental challenges.
 The partnership was also responsible for four new water quality monitoring stations and a comprehensive status and trends report that covers the region’s environmental, social, and economic conditions.